Skip to content

 3. Book property

-The service receives a POST request with the file content (base64-encoded), book metadata, and account context, and returns structured transactions in JSON format.
+The service receives a POST request with the file content (base64-encoded), full book metadata, and account context.
+It returns structured transactions in JSON format.

 This is useful for specialized parsers that handle bank-specific or proprietary statement formats.